 A common question among fair-skinned people with freckles is whether or not freckles will turn into a serious skin condition in later years.
 Find out what McCoppin says about freckles and fair-skinned people.

-One user reports skin irritation on her hands when using cleaning products.
+One user reports skin irritation on their hands when using cleaning products.
 McCoppin provides information on how to protect your hands from skin irritants such as household cleaners.